eusoubrasileiro/sermons/Readme.md

 Some shows/API responses reach ~500 and then go empty.
 This cap isn’t documented beyond the standard paging params, so there’s no API-side trick to fetch episode #501+

-### Spotify Search API to backfill the missing ones found on SoundCloud
+##### TODO: Spotify Search API to backfill the missing ones found on SoundCloud

-Gotcha—here’s the super-short recipe to use
+gpt5 the super-short recipe to use

 curl -G "https://api.spotify.com/v1/search" \
   -H "Authorization: Bearer $TOKEN" \